 Exclusion of Mental and Cognitive Disabilities

-Historically, and carrying forward to this point in time, disability studies nearly always keep a sharp focus on physical issues.
-Generally speaking, mental and cognitive disabilities are not included in disability studies currently.
-There is some movement within this discipline to broaden the field of study to encompass mental or cognitive disability.
-However, no imminent change in this regard is expected among academics in this discipline.
+Historically and currently, disability studies programs/topics have kept most of their focus on social and cultural issues related to the disabled population.
+This has meant that mental and cognitive disabilities are often not included in a disability studies academic program.
+There has been some movement within this discipline to broaden the field of study to encompass mental and/or cognitive disabilities as well.
+However, there is currently no imminent academic change expected.